 Editor In Chief Paul White replies: Latency is a complex issue and it varies depending on how many other plug-ins are running and whether or not the delay compensation is set to 'all' or just to tracks and instruments.
 Latency will also increase when you use one or more Powercore plug-ins.
 That means that while you can determine an offset time for a given setup, it may change if you bring in new plug-ins or take out one that you used previously.
 Where the outboard device is a reverb, you don't really need to worry, as the extra delay simply amounts to a bit more pre-delay, and you can then reduce the pre-delay on your outboard gear.
 If you're using outboard for mastering, the delay is again unimportant, as everything in your mix will pass through the mastering device and so be delayed by the same amount.

 Latency is more of an issue when you need to use something like an analogue compressor or EQ on an individual track.
-The best way to tackle this is to use the I/O plug-in, under 'Helper' in Logic's plug-in menu.
-It works as an insert point, like those on an analogue console, routing the track's signal to an alternate output on your audio interface — say, three and four, as in the screen shot on the previous page — then back in on analogue inputs, before continuing through the signal chain.
+The best way to tackle this is to use the I/O plug-in, under 'Helper' in Logic 's plug-in menu.
+It works as an insert point, like those on an analogue console, routing the track's signal to an alternate output on your audio interface — say, 3-4, as in the screen shot above — then back in on analogue inputs, before continuing through the signal chain.
 The I/O plug-in works as part of the automatic latency-compensation system within Logic but what it won't do is compensate for any delay caused by the device itself.
 However, in my experience few outboard devices add enough latency to be of concern anyway.